 The threat is certainly growing: a recent report revealed that cyberattacks rose by a quarter in Q2 2017.
-In a world overwhelmed by social media, news of such a disaster can go international in the time it takes to say ‘cyber-breach.’
+In a world overwhelmed by social media, news of such a disaster can go international in the time it takes to say "cyber breach."
 And the potential fall-out of a crisis?
 Damage to your business' reputation, negative effects on share price and a detrimental impact on staff morale.

-If a data breach takes place, organisations must be in the position to communicate information instantaneously and precisely to all parties affected – customers, partners, vendors and staff.
-However, by their nature crises are unique, unpredictable, and can go far beyond any eventuality you've planned for.
+Whether it's a data breach or a natural disaster that takes place (consider the 2017 hurricane season in the US) organisations must be in the position to communicate information instantaneously and precisely to all parties affected – customers, partners, vendors and staff.
+However, by their nature, crises are unique, unpredictable, and can go far beyond any eventuality you've planned for.
 So, how can organisations ensure they're prepared to respond in the most effective way possible?

-There are two types of communication that are needed to support a crisis management programme.
+There are two types of communication that are needed to support a crisis management program.
 Both require sufficient preparation to ensure a swift and appropriate response in times of crisis, and that those impacted are kept in the loop by business leaders – not a random social media post.

-These should be the cornerstone of any good crisis management programme and are crucial to avoid wasting time deliberating on what to say as the crisis unfolds.
+These should be the cornerstone of any good crisis management program and are crucial to avoid wasting time deliberating on what to say as the crisis unfolds.
 But how do you go about developing them?

 Organisations need to dedicate time to identifying potential scenarios, developing the appropriate messaging templates and selecting appropriate communications channels for each situation.
 We recommend carrying out a comprehensive stakeholder analysis to identify the parties who will need to be informed as a priority, and agreeing what they need to know.
 Constructing and clearing provisional statements in advance will place your business in a much stronger position to respond quickly and accurately.

-However, in a crisis the onus is not just on the defined crisis communications team.
-Senior management will need to be media-trained to respond to untoward situations to reduce damage to business brand, to keep staff feeling focused and motivated and to engender confidence among stakeholders.
-They will be a vital conduit to creating market goodwill while the business establishes the nature and scope of the threat; reinstates or bolsters systems or operational integrity and addresses any customer impacts.
+However, in a crisis, the onus is not just on the defined crisis communications team.
+Senior management will need to be media-trained to respond to untoward situations to reduce brand damage, keep staff feeling focused and motivated and to engender confidence among stakeholders.
+They will be a vital conduit to creating market goodwill while the business establishes the nature and scope of the threat, reinstates or bolsters systems or operational integrity, and addresses any customer impacts.

-And when crafting your communications, it is worth remembering that, as Winston Scott, Director of Florida Space Port so pithily noted, "At the onset of an emergency, everyone's IQ goes immediately to '0'".
+And, when crafting your communications, it is worth remembering that, as Winston Scott, Director of Florida Space Port so pithily noted, "At the onset of an emergency, everyone's IQ goes immediately to '0'".

 Weathering a crisis will depend entirely on your organisation's ability to arm itself and remain level-headed when the time comes.
-Businesses who deliver well-considered communications in the event of a cyber-attack will be the ones to demonstrate foresight and agility; repositioning themselves as a stronger and more resilient force.
+Businesses who deliver well-considered communications in the event of a cyber-attack will be the ones to demonstrate foresight and agility—repositioning themselves as a stronger and more resilient force.